camunda/camunda-docs-manual/content/webapps/cockpit/extend/configuration.md

 ```

 # Localization
+All text in Cockpit can be localized.
+Camunda maintains English and German translation files.
+You can find and download Community maintained translate files [here](https://github.com/camunda/camunda-webapp-translations).

 The localization of Cockpit is contained in the `app/cockpit/locales/` directory.
 This
 directory contains a separate localization file for every available language.
 The file name